dockstore/dockstore-documentation/docs/getting-started/getting-started-with-notebooks.rst

    :local:
    :depth: 2

-.. note:: Dockstore Notebooks is currently in beta mode.
+.. note:: Dockstore Notebooks is currently in preview mode.
 Also note that the screenshots below were taken on our staging site.

 Tutorial Goals
 --------------